mmcgreal/booktime/README.md

 ## Tools:
 * Google Books API.
 * Project Gutenberg Data
+* AJAX and JQuery to better the user experience

 ##Futute Implementations
 * Include SparkNotes links/ information
+* Use JS Live Updates for when a new and/or better offer on a book is released

 ## The Team